MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-browse-safer.md

 ### How "Basic" mode works

-Basic mode is a static mode that only applies these security mitigations to non-top sites.
+Basic mode is a static mode that only applies these security mitigations to less visited sites.
 This mode doesn't take a user’s behavior into account and only enables the feature on less visited sites.

 ### How "Balanced" mode works